-We also conduct individual assessments of each director.
-Our Board Chair and the Chair of the Nominating and Corporate Governance Committee participated on each call with each of the other directors.
+We also conduct individual assessments of each director, which is led by the Chair of the Nominating and Corporate Governance Committee, who participated on each call with each of the other directors.
 The purpose of these calls was to get one-on-one feedback of such director's contributions to the Board and follow-up with respect to their Board and committee assessments.